CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains

 In other words, no quorum-based SMR protocol can achieve \((n, f+1, f)\)--resilience, even in the synchronous model.
-Therefore, quorum-based SMR protocols are not resilient for $f+k \geq n/2$.
+Therefore, quorum-based SMR protocols are not resilient for $f+k \geq 2n/3$.

+\emph{Beyond $n/3$ Byzantine.} Synchronous SMR protocols tolerate up to $f^* \in [n/3,n/2)$ Byzantine validators~\cite{abraham2020sync}.
+Since their safety relies on synchrony, while we focus on preserving $(n,f)$-resilience under partial synchrony and use the synchrony bound only to strengthen fault tolerance when the number of failures exceeds $f$, we omit them from Figure~\ref{fig:designspace}(also see Related Work). \za{TODO: Shorten a bit!}

-\subsubsection{\textbf{Finality Latency}}
+\subsubsection{\textbf{Finality latency}}

-Theorem~\ref{impossibility:responsiveness} establishes that if participation rewards are used to incentivize rational validators, no protocol can ensure finality during a $\Delta^*$-bounded asynchronous window when $f \geq \lceil \frac{h}{2} \rceil$.
-That is because Byzantine and rational validators can still produce valid quorum certificates for conflicting blocks within the asynchronous phase $\Delta^*$, with each rational validator double-spending an amount exceeding their stake.
+Theorem~\ref{impossibility:responsiveness} establishes that without bounds on the liquid coins or the participation rewards, no protocol can ensure finality during a $\Delta^*$-bounded window when $f \geq \lceil \frac{h}{2} \rceil$ or \( q \leq f + k + \lceil \frac{h}{2} \rceil \).
+That is because Byzantine and rational validators can still produce valid quorum certificates for conflicting blocks within $\Delta^*$, with each rational validator double-spending an amount exceeding their stake.
 This attack remains profitable for rational validators, even if they get slashed and forfeit their stake.

-\begin{restatable}{theorem}{responsiveness} Let us assume participation rewards are distributed to validators, silent online clients, a static PoS setting, and a synchronous network.
-No SMR protocol can be both (i) $(n, f)$--resilient $q$-commitable with finality latency $t$, and (ii) $(n, k, f)$--resilient with finality latency $t'<t+\Delta^*$, when $f \geq \lceil \frac{h}{2} \rceil$, for $h= n-k-f$. \end{restatable}
+\begin{restatable}{theorem}{responsiveness} Assuming participation rewards are distributed to validators, silent clients, a static PoS setting, and a synchronous network.
+Without any bounds i) on the liquid funds held by rational validators or malicious clients, or ii) on the participation rewards, the following holds: No SMR protocol can be both (i) $(n, f)$--resilient $q$-commitable with finality latency $t$, and (ii) $(n, k, f)$--resilient with finality latency $t'<t+\Delta^*$, when $f \geq \lceil \frac{h}{2} \rceil$ or \( q \leq f + k + \lfloor \frac{h}{2} \rfloor \), for $h= n-k-f$, for any execution. \end{restatable}